FastMLC/fMLC/README.md

 # fMLC

 fMLC is the official implementation of the MultiLevel Clustering (MLC) algorithm decribed in [Vu D. et al. 2014](https://www.nature.com/articles/srep06837) , used to cluster massive DNA sequences. fMLC was initially implemented by Szaniszlo Szoke and further developed by Duong Vu.
-It is written in C++ and supports multi-threaded parallelism. fMLC is also integrated with an interactive web-based tool called DiVE to visualize the resulting DNA sequences based embeddings in 2D or 3D.
+It is written in C++ and supports multi-threaded parallelism. fMLC is also integrated with an interactive web-based tool called [DIVE](https://github.com/NLeSC/DiVE) to visualize the resulting DNA sequences based embeddings in 2D or 3D.
 The work is financially supported by the Westerdijk Fungal Biodiversity Institute and the Netherlands eScience Center.

 Contact person: Duong Vu (d.vu@westerdijkinstitute.nl)